 This is essentially, a horror adventure, even going so far as to utilize the classic three act trope.
 Spahn makes brilliant use of a familiar trope, the monster that is immune to magical weapons, by placing it in the setting where it is most effective, at 1st level when the PCs have no magical weaponry and are thus forced to rely on their wits and the whimsical dictates of the Plot for victory.

 The setting is the village of Lasings Row, on the borderlands of the Duchy of Dolmvay (familiar to any Labyrinth Lord player as the default starting region).
 More then a century ago the village was plagued by a creature of darkness, and children were taken in the night.
-Left with no recourse when prayer goes unanswered and plagued by the dissapearance of his own child, Lord Lansing beseeches the local forest spirits for aid.
+Left with no recourse when prayers go unanswered and plagued by the disappearance of his own child, Lord Lansing beseeches the local forest spirits for aid.
 This all goes swimmingly and he obtains means to contain the evil and destroy it, but the superstitious peasantry turns against him at the moment when the evil would be destroyed.
 Now a century later, whatever ward held the creature in place is now broken, and the Stealer of Children Returns!

 The adventure opens ominously with the PCs meeting a terrified farmer being chased by a century old Man-at-arms in the faded livery of the forgotten lord.
 He is, naturally, undead.
 After the PCs dispatch him (or don’t, the adventure takes into account the PCs will simply say FUCK THAT and continue on on their way) the adventure opens op and there are multiple courses of action.
 Whatever action they take, the man at arms keeping watch at the cave of the hideous Stealer of Children has been freed and thus the Stealer awakens!